Go to Top

 }

-Since response._formData.get needs to be a callable function, CAUSE #1 can be recalled and applied.
+Since response._formData.get must be a callable function, you can recall CAUSE #1 to try to apply it.

-As above, since $1:constructor:constructor becomes Function.constructor, if a chunk is organized as below, it becomes possible to create an arbitrary function using Function.constructor and assign it to value.
+As shown above, because $1:constructor:constructor becomes Function.constructor, if you construct a chunk as follows, you can use Function.constructor for arbitrary function creation and assignment to value.

 {